 One of the most important things you can teach your students is good literary analysis skills.
 Your students will be critically reading texts in high school, college, graduate school, and in their careers.
 It’s necessary to cultivate analytical ability as early as possible.
-Here are six ways to enhance the literary analysis curriculum for all ages.
+If you are looking at how to teach literary analysis, sere are six ways to enhance the literary analysis curriculum for all ages.

 The process of literary analysis is fraught with difficulty, even for the most seasoned critic.
 How can we expect students to “get” literary analysis without seeing it in action?

 As such, a reliable way to gain an understanding of the fluid process of close reading and literary analysis is to model it for your students.
 To do this, analyze a relevant text in front of the class to show your process.
 It may seem uncomfortable, but don’t prepare yourself for this exercise beyond reading the text you’re analyzing- you want to give your students an authentic experience so they can really see the steps required.

 If you have an overhead projector, document camera, or similar technology, this would be the time to use it.

 How to Teach Literary Analysis: Emphasize Small Details